ecresp1el/organoid-roi-tool/README.md

 python -m dcxspot_play.plot_growth --prefix exp1 --div-start 11
 ```

 The script reads `<project-root>/roi_measurements.csv` by default (using `dcxspot_config.json`) and writes outputs to `<project-root>/plots/`.
-Each run emits PNG/PDF/SVG triplets for area, area fold-change, mCherry intensity, and mCherry fold-change.
+Each run emits PNG/PDF/SVG triplets for area, area fold-change, total mCherry intensity, total mCherry fold-change, area-normalised (per-pixel) intensity, and the corresponding fold-change.
 Intensities are measured inside each ROI on the matching fluorescence images; fold-change normalises to the first time-point per well.
 Set `div_start` in `dcxspot_config.json` (or pass `--div-start`) so day_00 maps to the DIV value you expect (e.g., DIV11).
 Use `--prefix` to label different experiments; override `--output-dir` only when you intentionally want a different destination.

 ---